Diverse Business D&I (Diversity & Inclusion)

 We talk ... a lot!
 To anyone who wants to know about supplier diversity, the various certifications available and how an SDMWVLGBT Business Enterprise owner can explore certification strategies to benefit their businesses, their customers and the SDMWVLGBTBE Community.

-Abator staff routinely volunteers in community development efforts, like Pittsburgh's Diversity Business Resource Center or at events like WBENC's Philadelphia Regional Partner Organization (RPO), WBEC.
-We've sponsered WBENC and WBEC events, too.
+Abator staff routinely volunteers in community development efforts, like Pittsburgh's Diversity Business Resource Center or at events like WBENC's Philadelphia Regional Partner Organization (RPO), WBEC East.
+We've sponsored Disability:IN, WBENC and WBEC events, too.

 And, we blog about issues SDMWVLGBT Business Enterprise owners face, particularly certification, diversity and contracting topics. the blog is associated with our GetDiversityCertified.com offering.
 Here's where you can find our monthly posts.